jonahsandersgaming/mee6/README.md

 # Download and Installation, way 2
 Download `install.sh` from this repo, and run it:
 >sh install.sh
+You can then remove it with `rm install.sh`.

 # Config
 Now that all the dependencies are installed we can move onto confgiuring some of the variables.